 What Kit Do I Need For The Coast to Coast?

-If you’re tackling the whole walk, you’re going to need a lot of equipment:
+If you’re tackling the whole walk, you’re going to need a lot of equipment, there is a detailed post on the C2C packing list:

 - Clothes.
 Of course!
 You want to pack light, but you also want to ensure that you have enough clothing.
 For the sake of packing light, use as many Merino Wool clothes (which require way less washing) as you can, including hiking underwear and good hiking socks.
 And wear waterproofs.
 Minimize how much you need to carry and how much you need to wash.
 And don’t forget a hat!

 - Good hiking shoes.
 These are essential.
 Make sure you have experience using the exact shoes that you take with you.
 Unused shoes (or shoes you don’t have much experience with) can easily lead to blisters and injuries.
 This is a very important consideration.

 - Water bottles and purification tablets.
 You absolutely need a couple of good-quality refillable water bottles to keep you hydrated along the way.
 And though you might not necessarily need them, water purification tablets are great if you can’t find fresh, running water.
 This is fairly unlikely but it’s always good to avert disaster before it strikes.
 Read also review Grayl vs Lifestraw – Best Water Purifiers.